KirillTregubov/SoundInsights/README.md

 Meeting notes for A2 are weeks 5-8.
 Roadmap and tech stack are the same as from A1.

+## Assignment 1
+We have created a [Blameless Postmortem](docs/A1Postmortem.md) to reflect on our experience working on A1 and how we can improve our processes for future deliverables.

 ## Features

 - **Get recommended tracks**: Provide up to 5 Spotify tracks and get recommended tracks based on an ML model.